jeanwsr/mokit-doc-mdbook/src/chap2-5.md

 ## Minimal requirements

 Dependencies on quantum chemistry packages are different for each executable or module.
-Here the minimum requirements for binary executables `automr`, `frag_guess_wfn` and other various are listed:
+Here the minimum requirements for binary executables `automr`, `autosr`, `frag_guess_wfn` and other various are listed:
 1. `automr`: Gaussian, GAMESS, PySCF
+2. `autosr`: Gaussian
-2. `frag_guess_wfn`: Gaussian
+3. `frag_guess_wfn`: Gaussian
-3. Most of the utilities do not depend on quantum chemistry packages except that the modules `py2gau`, `py2orca`, `py2molpro`, etc, work with PySCF installed.
+4. Most of the utilities do not depend on quantum chemistry packages except that the modules `py2gau`, `py2orca`, `py2molpro`, etc, work with PySCF installed.

 ### Setup Gaussian and PySCF